fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ```

-Now when running the code, the example still produce an output, which is now:
+Now when running the code, the example still produces an output, which is now:
 <i>Multiplied a string and 4, the result is: NaN</i>.

 Wouldn't it be nice if there was a way that the language itself could prevent us from ending up in situations like this?
 This is where we get the first benefits of TypeScript into use.
 Let's add types to the parameters and see where it takes us.